 The Vermillion River Monitoring Network was created to assess water quality and quantity in the Vermillion River Watershed.
-Monitoring staff with Dakota County Soil and Water Conservation District and Scott Soil and Water Conservation District visit eight locations on a biweekly basis from snowmelt (mid-March) through November 1 (Figure 1).
-The summer's drought meant that most samples were collected during baseflow or low water level conditions as rainfall events were limited like in 2021.
+Monitoring staff with Dakota County Soil and Water Conservation District (DCSWCD) and Scott Soil and Water Conservation District (Scott SWCD) visit eight locations on a biweekly basis from snowmelt (mid-March) through November 1 (Figure 1).
+Most water samples were collected during baseflow or low water level conditions due to a persistent drought that began in the late spring and continued through September.